 Why should the customer make an appointment?

-Why should a customer make an appointment with a salesman who spontaneously calls him to "stop by"?
-And why should he also place an order when there is no need?
+Why should a customer make an appointment with a salesperson who spontaneously calls him to "stop by" again?
+And why should he place an order when there is no need?

 At this point, rejection and frustration are preprogrammed by the seller.
 Good preparation, on the other hand, protects against disappointment.
 At the appointment and also at the conclusion.